sulianthual/scribbler/README.md

 sul (2024), Plugin for Godot 4.2+.

 A side dock to make basic drawings without leaving the Godot editor, useful for prototyping.
-Has basic and custom paint tools tailored towards drawing black outlines and color/shadow filling.
-Supports drag and drop from any file/texture in FileSystem/Inspector etc (PNG only), onion skinning, sprite sheets.
+Has basic and custom paint tools, supports drag and drop from any file/texture in FileSystem/Inspector etc (PNG only), onion skinning, sprite sheets, etc.

 Github reference: [link](https://github.com/sulianthual/scribbler)